frenetic-lang/pyretic/TUTORIAL.md

 ------------------------------
 "Firewall, load balance and route."

-./pyretic/mininet.sh --switch ovsk --topo gateway pox.py --no-cli pyretic/examples/kitchen_sink.py

-in mininet:  hN ping each other and 10.0.0.100 for N={1,2,3}, all other pings fail
+start mininet:  pyretic/mininet.sh --switch ovsk --topo gateway run controller: pox.py --no-cli pyretic/examples/kitchen_sink.py in mininet:  hN ping each other and 10.0.0.100 for N={1,2,3}, all other pings fail

 sample output: